mhagstrand/slate/source/includes/_api_CRUD_orders.md

 #### <span class="jumptarget"> Notes </span>

->NOTE: Attempts to `DELETE` an order on a store with automatic tax enabled will fail and return `405 Method not allowed`.
+>NOTE: Attempts to `DELETE` an order on a store with automatic tax enabled will fail, returning `405 Method not allowed`.

 ### <span class="jumptarget"> Delete All Orders </span>